OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-media-encoder-premium-workflow-tutorials.md

     node.log("framerate end is: " + endframerate);

     //for local testing: delete any pre-existing trim elements
-    //from hello clip list xml by parsing hello xml into a DOM:
+    //from the clip list xml by parsing the xml into a DOM:

     DocumentBuilderFactory factory=DocumentBuilderFactory.newInstance();
     DocumentBuilder builder=factory.newDocumentBuilder();
     InputSource is=new InputSource(new StringReader(clipListXML));
     Document dom=builder.parse(is);

-    //find hello trim element inside videoSource and audioSource and remove it if it exists already:
+    //find the trim element inside videoSource and audioSource and remove it if it exists already:
     XPath xpath = XPathFactory.newInstance().newXPath();
     String findAllTrimElements = "//trim";
     NodeList trimelems = xpath.evaluate(findAllTrimElements, dom, XPathConstants.NODESET);